Welcome to the Fail2Ban Setup on Debian guide, where we delve into the critical steps to fortify your system’s security.

 The default backend is the “location” where Fail2Ban will look for violating hosts.
 In the older versions of Debian Linux, Fail2Ban checked logs in the/var/log directory when Syslog handled logs.
 In the latest version of Debian, logs are handled by systemd-journald service; thus, backend = systemd.

 Optionally, once the violating host is discovered and banned, you can configure Fail2Ban to email the root user (destmail = root).
 You can check those emails (if any) by listing the contents of the /var/mail/root file.
-If you want to receive those emails to one of your "real" email addresses, you must configure an email relay.
-To see how to do that, you can check our guide on the link button below this text:
+You must configure an email relay if you want to receive those emails to one of your “real” email addresses.
+To see how to do that, you can check our guide:

 SSH Configuration

-Most brute-force attacks against SSH are the ones where the "attacker" is trying to "guess" a login password.
+Most brute-force attacks against SSH involve the “attacker” trying to “guess” a login password.
 Usually, a bot is installed on the attacking side and is supplied with a list of the most common usernames/passwords, which are then used to attempt to log in to the target server.
 A very efficient method to protect against such attacks is to deny a password login and configure a private/public key pair, which is then used to log in to the server (if you read our prerequisites articles, you should have that in place).

 Unfortunately, this will not stop the attacker (bot) from attempting to log in by using a password (although it can’t).
 This is where Fail2Ban comes into play.
 When you install Fail2Ban on Debian, SSH protection is enabled by default.
 A configuration or “jail” can be found at /etc/fail2ban/jail.d/defaults-debian.conf.
 It uses a filter with all the actions defined (how the violators will be blocked) whose configuration can be found in /etc/fail2ban/filter.d/sshd.conf file.
 Usually, you don’t have to do anything about the configuration; everything will work as-is.
 Optionally (and something I highly suggest), you can set the jail/filter to “aggressive” mode, so it protects you from any possible scenario.
 To do that, open /etc/fail2ban/jail.d/defaults-debian.conf and add the following option to the bottom of the file: